An-20/landscapes-thing/README.md

 # landscapes-thing

-Some code for making landscapes
+Some weird project for making planet landscapes that didn't really work.
+Oh well, here's the code anyways - I got to the point of making STLs but couldn't figure out procedurally generated camera positioning.